Craig Gordon: Heart of Midlothian

 For much of the 2006–07 season rumours linked Gordon with a move away from Tynecastle, particularly following his involvement in the issuing of a statement against club owner Vladimir Romanov.
 Gordon and Paul Hartley flanked captain Steven Pressley as he read out a statement claiming there was "significant unrest" in the Hearts dressing room.
-The venue for this statement, Hearts' Riccarton training ground, led to the media dubbing the players the "Riccarton Three".
+The venue for this statement, Hearts' Riccarton training ground, led to the media dubbing the players the Riccarton Three.
 Rangers, Aston Villa, Arsenal and Manchester United were all credited with an interest in the player in late 2006.
 Arsenal manager Arsène Wenger observed Gordon in action in Scotland's 1–0 victory against France in a Euro 2008 qualifying match.
 He touted Gordon as having "presence and good handling and [he] looks a very good goalkeeper to me."
 Gordon confirmed his rising stock with a spectacular cross-goal save in the October 2006 Edinburgh derby and the following month he was named as Hearts' new captain, replacing the departed Pressley.
 Despite Hearts' claims that he was ill, he was "dropped" to the bench for the game against Dundee United in December 2006 for what many believed to be a disciplinary measure by the club following his involvement in the "Riccarton Three" statement.
-He was reinstated for the Edinburgh derby match against Hibernian three days later.
-He was not listed in the squad to face Rangers on 27 January 2007, four days before the closure of the transfer window, and it was confirmed by the club that they were negotiating his transfer.
+He was reinstated for the Edinburgh derby match against Hibernian three days later, but he was not listed in the squad to face Rangers on 27 January 2007, four days before the closure of the transfer window, and it was confirmed by the club that they were negotiating his transfer.
 Gordon remained a Hearts player when the window closed.

 In March 2007, Gordon expressed his interest in playing for Arsenal, after reports had cited that he was linked as a candidate to succeed the veteran Jens Lehmann as Arsenal's first-choice goalkeeper, stating "Arsenal is one of the top teams in Britain, in Europe, if not the world, so it is something that would definitely interest any player".
 Hearts failure to qualify for European competition at the season's end further increased speculation that Gordon would be sold, with Sunderland and Aston Villa rumoured suitors in July 2007.
 His appearance in Hearts 3–1 friendly defeat by Barcelona on 28 July proved to be his last for the club for 13 years.

 On 8 November 2007, Gordon was inducted into the Hearts Hall of Fame.
 Still only 24, he was the youngest player ever to have that honour bestowed upon him.